 The Clouded Yellow is one of the truly migratory European butterflies and a regular visitor to Britain and Ireland.
 Although some of these golden-yellow butterflies are seen every year, the species is famous for occasional mass immigrations and subsequent breeding, which are fondly and long remembered as ''Clouded Yellow Years''.
 A small proportion of females are pale yellow (form helice), which can be confused with the rarer Pale and Berger's Clouded Yellows.

 - Size: Large

 - Wing Span Range (male to female): 57-62mm

-The caterpillar feeds from a range of leguminous plants, including wild and cultivated clovers (Trifolium spp.), Lucerne (Medicago sativa), and less frequently, Common Bird's-foot-trefoil (Lotus corniculatus).
+A range of leguminous plants is used, including wild and cultivated clovers (Trifolium spp.), Lucerne (Medicago sativa), and less frequently, Common Bird's-foot-trefoil (Lotus corniculatus).

 Clouded Yellows may be seen in any habitat, but congregate in flowery places where the larval foodplants grow.
 As clovers are still commonly cultivated, the Clouded Yellow is one of the few butterfly species that has no difficulty locating breeding habitat in the modern farmed countryside.
-In southern England it has a preference for unimproved chalk downland.
+In southern England there is a preference for unimproved chalk downland.

 - Countries: England, Ireland, Scotland and Wales

 - Anywhere, but most commonly close to the coast in southern England.